ashty-hamid/CodeFix/README.md

 - **Dark/Light Theme**: Toggle between light and dark modes
 - **Real-time Updates**: Instant updates using Pinia state management

+## Project Goals (Refined Version)

+### 1. Build a Helpful Programming Community

+Create an online space where developers can share their coding errors, get solutions, and help others in a collaborative environment.

+### 2. Encourage Knowledge Sharing

+Develop a platform that collects and organizes common programming problems and solutions, making it easier for users to learn from each other.

+### 3. Provide a Simple and Clean User Experience

+Design an easy-to-use, responsive interface that allows users to post questions, search, and answer quickly without confusion.

+### 4. Enable Real-Time Interaction

+Implement live updates for posts and answers using Vue and Pinia so users can see changes instantly without refreshing the page.

+### 5. Support All Devices and Themes

+Make the platform fully responsive on all screen sizes with both light and dark themes for better accessibility and comfort.

+### 6. Ensure Secure and Smooth Performance

+Use secure authentication, fast loading times, and modern technologies to keep the platform safe, efficient, and reliable.

+### 7. Provide Administrative Control

+Include an admin dashboard to help manage users, posts, and system activity effectively.

 ## Tech Stack

 - **Vue 3** - Progressive JavaScript framework